TNO-FL/protocols.logistic_regression/README.md

 The implementation of federated logistic regression consist of two classes with the suggestive names `Client` and `Server`.
 Each client is an instance of `Client` and the server is an instance of the `Server` class.
-These classes are passed a configuration object and a name (unique identifier for the client).
-Calling the `.run()` method on the objects, will perform the federated learning and returns the resulting logistic regression model (numpy array).
+These classes are passed the required parameters and a communication pool.
+Calling the `.run` method with the data will perform the federated learning and returns the resulting logistic regression model (as a numpy array).

-All settings are defined in a configuration file.
-This file is a `.ini` file and a template is given in the `config.ini` (in the repository).
-An example is also shown below in the minimal example.
-Here is an overview of what must be in the configuration.

-The files contains a Parties section in which the names of all clients and the name of the server are listed.
-Next we have a separate section for each client and server, containing the IP-address and port on which it can be reached.
-The clients also have a link to the location of the `.csv`-file containing the data.
-The 'Experiment' section contains the experiment configuration.
-Most of the fields are self-explanatory:

-- **data_columns**: the columns in the csv which should be used for training.
-- **target_column**: the target column in the csv (which should be predicted).
-- **intercept**: whether an intercept column should be added.
-- **n_epochs**: maximum number of epochs
-- **learning_rate**: the learning rate (float) or 'hessian'.
-If this value is 'hessian', a second-order derivative is used as learning rate (Newton's method).

-_Note: At this moment, only csv-files are supported as input.
-Users can use other file types or databases by overriding the `load_data()` method on the clients._

 #### Communication

-This package relies on the `tno.mpc.communication` package, which is also part of the PET lab.
+The client and the servers must be given a communication pool during initialization.
+This is a `Pool` object from the `tno.mpc.communication` package, which is also part of the PET lab.
 It is used for the communication amongst the server and the clients.
+We refer to this package for more information about this.
+The example file also gives an example of how to set up a simple communication pool.

-Since this package uses `asyncio` for asynchronous handling, this federated learning package depends on it as well.
+Since the communication package uses `asyncio` for asynchronous handling, this federated learning package depends on it as well.
 For more information about this, we refer to the
 [tno.mpc.communication documentation](https://docs.pet.tno.nl/mpc/communication/)

+#### Passing the data

+Once the client and the server have been properly initialized, the federated learning can be performed using the `.run()` function.
+This function has two arguments.
+The first is a numpy array containing the covariates / training data.
+The second is another numpy array of booleans containing the target data.
+So the first one contains the sample data and the second contains the category the sample belongs to.
+Currently, only binary classification is supported.

+#### Other customization

+All settings are passed as parameters to the client and the server.
+This
+includes:

+- **fit_intercept:** Should an intercept column be added to the data as first column.
+Default: False
+- **max_iter:** The maximum number of iterations in the learning process.
+  Default: 25.
+- **server_name:** The name of the server handler in the pool object.
+Default:
+  'server'.

+In addition, there are many possibilities for overriding client/server functions, such as a preprocessing function, computing the client weights, or the initial model.

 ### Example code